 This is another item that changes consistency slightly when frozen.
 So while it might not work so well to spread on bagels, previously frozen cream cheese will work great in baking, cooking and in things like dips.

 If your yogurt is in the little yogurt cups, you can even make yogurt popsicles.
-Just insert a popsicle stick into the top, then once frozen, pop the yogurt out of packaging and viola!
-You have an easy yogurt popsicle!
+Just insert a popsicle stick into the top, then once frozen, pop the yogurt out of the packaging and just like that you have an easy yogurt popsicle!

 More foods that freeze well